iarsystems/bx-docker/README.md

 ```

 >[!TIP]
 >Since the container was run with the `--restart=unless-stopped` option, it will remain available for reattaching to it when desired, by using `docker exec -it my-iar-bx-container bash`, until it is manually stopped with `docker stop my-iar-bx-container`.
+The `docker run --help` command provides more information on different ways of running docker containers.